w3f/Grants-Program/applications/Profond.md

 [Profond.ai](http://profond.ai/) is web3 tools to help developers and creators to build, validate, and scale their dApps.
 We provide smart contract builder (NFT and token), analytic, and indexer.

-We’re focusing on emerging chain like Sui, Polkadot, and Aptos.
-We aim to onboard millions of developers by making it easier onboarding for users to create smart contracts.
+We’re focusing on emerging chain and we aim to onboard millions of developers by making it easier onboarding for users to create smart contracts.

 ### Project Details